-Daytal's contract with SYL, under which SYL carries out contract mining activities for Daytal at the Los Santos Project, expired in April 2012.
-Daytal is currently negotiating a new contract with SYL to cover the life of the mine and the parties have agreed to continue under the general terms of the expired contract during the negotiation period.
+Daytal's contract with SYL, under which SYL carries out contract mining activities for Daytal at the Los Santos Project, was renewed for the life of mine with an effective date of July 1, 2012.
 Daytal currently does not have any mining capabilities of its own and relies on SYL for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
-There is no guarantee that Daytal will be able to negotiate a new contract with SYL and, in the event that a new contract is entered into, there is no guarantee that it will be on terms favourable to Daytal.
-Should Daytal be unable to renew its contract with SYL there is no guarantee that Daytal will be able to replace SYL with another contract mining firm.
-Any disruption in the contract mining services provide by SYL would have negative impact on Daytal's short-term economic viability.
+There is no guarantee that Daytal would be able to replace SYL with another contract mining firm if SYL were no longer able to provide contract mining services to Daytal.
+Any disruption in the contract mining services provide by SYL would have a negative impact on Daytal's short-term economic viability.